 Birding is comfortable, fun, and easy here and can be done from along roadsides or from one of the park’s many trails. — Glenn Bartley

 Glenn Bartley is a professional bird photographer and leader of nature-photography tours.
-He is a frequent contributor to BirdWatching.
+A frequent contributor to BirdWatching, Glenn also wrote about Goldstream Provincial Park, Victoria, British Columbia, Hotspot Near You No. 85.

 At a Glance